Otgon-Erdene-Otgonsukh/Otgon-Erdene-Otgonsukh/README.md

-### Ernest Hemmingway once said, "The world is a fine place, and it is woth fighting for".
+### Ernest Hemmingway once said, "The world is a fine place, and it is worth fighting for".
 I agree with the second part.